tobybellwood/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### **Ingress annotations**

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Route/Ingress annotations are only supported by projects that deploy into clusters that run nginx-ingress controllers!
 Check with your Lagoon administrator if this is supported.
-{% endhint %}

 * `annotations` can be a yaml map of [annotations supported by the nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/), this is specifically useful for easy redirects and other configurations.